diefenbach/django-lfs/docs/user/concepts/criteria.rst

 Overview
 ========

-Criteria are used on several places within LFS in order to display/hide data dependent on different situations.
+Criteria are a central concept and used on several locations of LFS in order to restrict respectively display information dependent on different contexts.

 At the moment criteria are used within:

-* payment methods
+* Payment methods

-* payment method's prices
+* Payment method's prices

-* shipping methods
+* Shipping methods

-* shipping method's prices
+* Shipping method's prices

-* discounts
+* Discounts

 In future they might be used to provide:

-* multiple product prices
+* Multiple product prices

-* different product taxes
+* Different product taxes

 Types
 =====